Quest1mc/moviesearch/README.md

 # Welcome to my movie search App

 ## Goal
-A backend app written with NodeJs that uses aggregated and caches movie details from 2 separate sources. it is run only in the backend but it is simple and straight forward.
+A backend app written with NodeJs that uses aggregated data from 2 separate sources and caches movie details . it is run only in the backend but it is simple and straight forward.

 You will get best results with 'Yarn run dev'